Kousei74/Cortex/README.md

 > Closed-door analytics workspace for upload, visualization, collaboration, and issue governance.

-CORTEX is a FastAPI + React application for taking structured datasets, generating a dashboard payload, and coordinating follow-up work through a visual issue system.
+CORTEX is a FastAPI + React application for taking structured datasets, generating a dashboard payload, and coordinating follow-up work through a visual issue tracking system.
 The current deployment target is a controlled internal rollout, not a horizontally scaled public SaaS.

 ---